-It's Food Week, but before I get to food let me first talk about something way better than food: pickpocketing.
+It's Food Week again, but before I get to food let me first talk about something way better than food: pickpocketing.
 In games, there's really no activity I enjoy more than picking someone's pocket.
 This activity reaches its natural peak in the Oblivion DLC Mehrune's Razor, where if your fingers are deft enough you can even pickpocket a 'soiled writ of assassination' from inside the butt—that's where it's hidden—of an imprisoned Morag Tong assassin.
 Yes, that's right, you can become so deft at picking pockets that you can slide a note out of someone's butt, while they're fully clothed, without them even noticing.

-Almost cooler than secretly taking something out of someone's pocket is secretly putting something in their pocket.
+Almost cooler than secretly taking something out of someone's pocket (or ass) is secretly putting something in their pocket.
 Reverse-pickpocketing, or planting something on someone, is like what happens in the film Inception only instead of planting the idea of selling a company in someone's brain, you plant an object in their pocket.
 And, the best part is—wait, was that really what Inception was about?
 It was, wasn't it.
 A huge, crazy, multi-dream heist just to make some guy sell his company.
 Sheesh.
 What a terrible story.

 Anyway, food!
 Oblivion's Dark Brotherhood questline gives you access to poisoned apples, and using them requires reverse-pickpocketing the tainted fruit into someone's inventory.
 They find it, they eat it, they die.

 Which, really, is almost as ludicrous as Inception.
-Let's say you were walking around in real life, and you had a snack in your pocket.
+Let's say you were walking around in real life, and you had a delicious snack in your pocket.
 A little later you reach in for your candy bar or trail mix or Go-Gurt or whatever, but instead you find an apple.
 What's your reaction?
 "Well, this isn't the snack I prepared earlier, but it is still food, so I'll just go ahead and eat it because who really cares what's in my pocket as long as I can put it in my mouth."
 I'm going to accept that premise, though, and see if I can use Oblivion's poisoned apples to murder an entire tavern full of people.

 First, I add 100 poisoned apples to my inventory using a cheat, then head to Imperial City's market district, where there's a tavern called The Feed Bag.
 As I arrive, I pass a beggar who tells me: "I'm so hungry."